bcgsc/ntRoot/README.md

   -z Z                  Minimum contig length [default=100] -j J                  controls size of k-mer subset.
 When checking subset of k-mers, check every jth k-mer [default=3] -Y Y                  Ratio of number of k-mers in the k subset that should be present to accept an edit (higher=stringent) [default=0.55]
+  --custom_vcf CUSTOM_VCF
+                        Input VCF for computing ancestry.
+When specified, ntRoot will skip the ntEdit step, and predict ancestry from the provided VCF.
+  --strip_info          When using --custom_vcf, strip the existing INFO field from the input VCF.
   -v, --verbose         Verbose mode [default=False] -V, --version         show program's version number and exit -n, --dry-run         Print out the commands that will be executed